d

 About Edwin Coe

-With 43 Partners, we are ranked 115 in the 2022 edition of The Lawyer ‘UK 200’ law firms and are recommended in all the major legal directories.
-We provide clients with innovative, tailored and integrated legal services and combine a highly personal and responsive service with industry leading expertise.
+With 39 Partners, we are ranked 115 in the current edition of The Lawyer’s ‘UK 200’ law firms and are recommended in all the major legal directories.
+We are proud to be B Corp™ certified, part of a global community of businesses working to redefine success in business, and create a more inclusive and sustainable economy.

 Latest News & Events See All